ngholomennod/CoverLetterGenerator/README.md

   Step 9: Open your terminal and enter the directory in which you have cloned this repository, and run: pip install -r requirements.txt

   Step 10: Run Main.py, have fun exploiting capitalism!
+Your cover letter will be saved where the repo's files are located.